A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Square-free quadratic sets with cyclic conditions

 Moreover, the set $\textbf{O}$ contains the word $v_4= xr^2(xa)$ which is square-free, but is not a transition element for any triple $yyb, r^{23}(yyb), r^{12}\circ r^{23}(yyb) = czz.$ This implies that

 The set $X^3$ splits into the following disjoint subsets

 This, together with (\ref{lengthorbit}) and (\ref{orderW}) imply

 which gives a contradiction.
 It follows that $r$ is involutive, hence $(X,r)$ is a quantum binomial set.
-Now our result \cite{GI12}, Theorem 2, implies that $(X,r)$ is a solution of YBE, therefore, it is a symmetric set.
-The inverse implication follows again form \cite{GI12}, Theorem 2. \end{proof}
+Now our result \cite[Theorem 2]{GI12}, implies that $(X,r)$ is a solution of YBE, therefore, it is a symmetric set.
+The inverse implication follows again from \cite[Theorem 2]{GI12}. \end{proof}